 Then there are miniatures.
 Handy and affordable 5cl bottles which provide a dram or two with which to inform one’s purchase.
 Though the trend towards bottling in miniature form seems to be dwindling, they remain a useful way to broaden our horizons.

 A 70cl bottle of Monkey Shoulder will set you back as little as £25, but for the purposes of this review I was able to buy a miniature for the paltry sum of just £3.
 Not a lot to risk were I taking a stab in the dark at a new malt.

-Monkey Shoulder is a blended malt, produced by William Grant & Sons (whom you may remember from my review of Glenfiddich 15), sometimes called a triple malt because it’s a blend of three single malts: Glenfiddich, Kininvie and Balvenie.
-The rather bizarre name derives from an injury suffered by distillery workers in the old days… Working the malting floor, turning grain with shovels all day long was back-breaking work and often led to a painful shoulder which was dubbed ‘monkey shoulder’.
-While very few distilleries still operate their own malt floor, the name acts as an affectionate tribute to the hardy maltmen of old.
+Monkey Shoulder is produced by William Grant & Sons (whom you may remember from my review of Glenfiddich 15), sometimes called a triple malt because it’s a blend of three single malts: Glenfiddich, Kininvie and Balvenie.
+The rather bizarre name derives from an injury suffered by distillery workers in the old days… Working the malting floor, turning grain with shovels all day long was back-breaking work and often led to a painful injury which was dubbed “monkey shoulder”.
+While very few distilleries operate their own malt floor today, the name acts as an affectionate tribute to the hardy maltmen of old.

 Monkey Shoulder is bottled at just 40% though, in fairness, it is intended and marketed as an easy drinker and even uses its own website to highlight its usefulness as a cocktail ingredient.

 Smell: Honey, Chocolate & Fudge, Heather and Coffee

 Taste: Dark Chocolate, Honey, Salted Caramel, Cocoa and Coffee.